plotly/public-health/tutorials/measles-dashboard.md

 ## Introduction

-In this tutorial, we'll create and style multiple individual plots, of measles cases in California from 1928 to 2004, in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore these data further.
+In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore these data further.

 ## 1. Data